itobey/fddb-exporter/README.md

 ### Automated Daily Export

 By default, the application will automatically export data for the previous day at 3 AM.
-You can adjust this schedule using the `FDDB-EXPORTER_FDDB_SCHEDULER_CRON` environment variable.
+You can adjust this schedule using the `FDDB-EXPORTER_SCHEDULER_CRON` environment variable.

 ### REST API Documentation